Understanding Your Wallets

 The Three Wallets

-1. Main Wallet
+1. Deposit Wallet

 Your funding wallet.
 This is where money enters and exits the platform.